 The National Rural and Remote Health Workforce Innovation and Reform Strategy has been published.

-This RRHWIR strategy will outline multiple strategies that, if implemented, will redress this health and health workforce imbalance, and give rural and remote Australians a fairer go.
+This RRHWIR strategy outlines multiple strategies that, if implemented, will redress this health and health workforce imbalance, and give rural and remote Australians a fairer go.

 The strategy focuses on key areas including: capacity and skills development, leadership, workforce policy and planning, workforce funding and regulation, and workforce reform targetted at more effective, efficient and accessible service delivery.

 The National RRHWIR Strategy has been informed by an extensive consultation involving more than 700 stakeholders across 19 metropolitan, regional, rural and remote locations and included health, education and regulatory bodies.
 Eighty-six written submissions were also received in this process.